 Contents, Related Policies, Applicability ▾

 Brigham Young University is founded, supported, and guided by The Church of Jesus Christ of Latter-day Saints (Church of Jesus Christ).
 BYU exists to provide an education in an atmosphere consistent with the ideals and principles of the Church of Jesus Christ.
-Applicants who meet the admission requirements and agree to abide by the Church Educational System Honor Code and the Dress and Grooming Standards are eligible for admission.
+Applicants who meet the admission requirements and agree to abide by the Church Educational System Honor Code and the Church Educational System Dress and Grooming Principles and Expectations are eligible for admission.
 Applicants are accepted for enrollment based on their qualifications and university capacity.

 To maintain an educational atmosphere consistent with the ideals and principles of the Church of Jesus Christ, BYU gives a lawful admission preference to Church members in good standing.
 BYU complies with all applicable nondiscrimination laws.
 For more on BYU’s commitment to nondiscrimination, see the Nondiscrimination and Equal Opportunity Policy.